 'It is a huge pleasure to offer our unique courses here in Cambridge.
 Virginia Woolf often visited Cambridge and was a lively participant in intellectual debates.
 This is the perfect place to explore the work of Woolf and many other brilliant writers.
-We enjoyed our 2018 courses Woolf and Politics and Women Writers enormously; many thanks to our wonderful students who came from all over the world to study literature together.
-We look forward to Virginia Woolf's Gardens and Fictions of Home in July 2019.'
+We enjoyed our recent courses Virginia Woolf's Gardens and Fictions of Home enormously; many thanks to our wonderful students who came from all over the world to study literature together.
+We look forward to Woolf’s Women and Reading the 1920s in July 2020.'

 -TRUDI TATE, Director, Literature Cambridge